Scott Mean: Acting career

-After his footballing career was cut short, Mean decided to become an actor, and appeared in two football related productions.
+After his footballing career was cut short, Mean became an actor and appeared in two football-related productions.
 He played the England footballer "Parksey" alongside Ricky Tomlinson in the Mike Bassett: England Manager film before a stint in Sky1 series Dream Team, playing Robbie Walsh.
-He has also made appearances in various TV shows, most notably; The Bill and EastEnders.
+He has also made appearances on various TV shows, most notably The Bill and EastEnders.